quartzbio/quartzbio-python/docs-source/source/authentication.md

 The EDP supports the use of Python for both Unix (Linux, Mac) and Windows environments.
 QuartzBio recommends using the latest version of the Python client (v2.12.0 or higher).

-After insuring that the user is running an appropriate python version, they can install the EDP Python Library (note: currently named quartzbio) by issuing the following pip call:
+After insuring that the user is running an appropriate python version, they can install the `EDP Python Library` by issuing the following pip call:

 ```
 pip install --upgrade quartzbio